-IBR Project Management Constraints Areas of Focus Typical IBR Artifacts Agile Specific Artifacts or Processes Attributes of Agile Artifacts or Processes management reserve exists budget value of the corresponding control account.
-Mapping of capabilities/EPICs/Features in the Backlog to control accounts in the EVMS must exist.
-Resources Ensure the organization structure is appropriate for the program requirements and the staffing plan is credible.
-Ensure the program has the appropriate facilities, tools and other infrastructure in place CAPs by EOC Org Chart/OBS RAM Roles & Responsibilities (RACI) Staffing Plan Agile teams defined Infrastructure for agile development defined (tools, environments, configurations, etc.) including the Agile management tool The program can demonstrate that the organization has the skills necessary to execute the program using agile methods or has a plan for obtaining them.
+IBR Project Management Constraints Areas of Focus Typical IBR Artifacts Agile Specific Artifacts or Processes Attributes of Agile Artifacts or Processes that adequate management reserve exists • BOEs Capabilities include a size estimate based on assessment of technical size and complexity.
+The size estimate should be relatable to the budget value of the corresponding control account.
+Mapping of Epics/Capabilities/Features in the Backlog to control accounts in the EVMS must Resources Ensure the organization structure is appropriate for the program requirements and the staffing plan is credible.
+Ensure the program has the appropriate facilities, tools and other infrastructure in place CAPs by EOC Org Chart/OBS RAM Roles & Responsibilities (RACI) Staffing Plan Agile teams defined Infrastructure for agile development defined (tools, environments, configurations, etc.) including the Agile management tool exist.
+The program can demonstrate that the organization has the skills necessary to execute the program using agile methods or has a plan for obtaining them.
 The program provides an overview of the Agile team collaboration approach (e.g.co-location, facility/communication resources that support agile method efficiencies).
 Environments are established to support agile continuous integration and test, if applicable.
 If not already established, the program can demonstrate it has a plan for establishment.
-The OBS is structured to support the way the program intends to manage the work and supports the WBS / Control Account breakout (e.g. Capabilities/Epics map to Control Accounts).
+The OBS is structured to support the way the program intends to manage the work and supports the WBS / Control Account breakout (e.g., Epics/Capabilities map to Control Accounts).
 Quality Ensure the program has a clear acceptance strategy for customer "sell off" defined.
-Ensure schedule status is recorded accurately and schedule tasks have clear exit/acceptance criteria Quality Management Plan Quality Assurance Plan Quality Metrics Product Backlog Product Backlog: Capabilities/Epics have documented acceptance criteria based on intended functionality.
-All work is documented in the backlog Risk Ensure the program has established a Risk & Opportunity board conducted in accordance with the Risk & Opportunity Management (ROM) Plan ROM Plan Risk and Ops Register Risk Mitigation Plans Backlog Backlog identifies significant risks and risk mitigation tasks as appropriate
+Ensure schedule status is recorded accurately and schedule tasks have clear exit/acceptance criteria Quality Management Plan Quality Assurance Plan Quality Metrics Product Backlog Product Backlog: Epics/Capabilities have documented acceptance criteria based on intended functionality.
+All work is documented in the backlog Risk Ensure the program has established a Risk & Opportunity board conducted in accordance with the Risk & Opportunity ROM Plan Risk and Ops Register Risk Mitigation Plans Backlog Backlog identifies significant risks and risk mitigation tasks as appropriate